nuvolos-cloud/examples/data/worldbank_upload/R/README.md

 This bit needs to be slightly modified if you are working off-Nuvolos (you need to make sure you have the correct credentials), please consult our [documentation](https://docs.nuvolos.cloud/data/access-data-from-applications) on how to do this.

+> In case you get an access denied error for the dbWriteTable command, most probably some other user created a table with the same name.
+You can either change the table name (second parameter in the above call) or use the Web UI to delete the existing table.

 ### Adding column or table comments

 Adding table and column comments is a nice convenience feature to provide end-users with a light and easy-to-access quick documentation.
 Please refer to the [service documentation](https://docs.snowflake.com/en/sql-reference/sql/comment.html) on the details of provide object comments.